Helping people into work and training

 We take referrals from any source.

-We work closely with the Job centre and are funded in this work by the Big Lottery and ESF funding.
+We work closely with the Job centre and are funded in this work by the National Lottery Community Fund and ESF funding.